Alex Strategos: ‘Millie Weeks’, AKA Melissa Friedrich, The Internet Black Widow

 Digging Into A Murderous Gold Digger’s Background

-When Florida police began digging into Melissa’s background they discovered that she had a lengthy criminal record, which included multiple fraud cases and thefts.
+When Florida police began digging into Melissa’s background, they discovered that she had a lengthy criminal record, which included multiple fraud cases and thefts.

 Her record also included two dead husbands.
-Daily Mail reported that her second husband, Gordon Stewart, was killed in 1991 after she ran over him with her car.
+The Daily Mail reported that her second husband, Gordon Stewart, was killed in 1991 after she ran over him with her car.
 Melissa told investigators that Gordon Stewart had raped her, and that she killed him to get away.
 She was jailed after drugs were found in his system.

 After her release years later, Melissa became a victim’s advocate for domestic violence, often telling her story on national television.